 - Add a blanket under the knees for added support.

 - Add a black between the knees for support.

 This pose is a great way to get a lot of health benefits while relaxing and taking time to turn inward.
 Do this pose at the end of a long day, for relief of tension, back pain and to get a nice stretch.

 Want more yoga?!?
 Be sure to sign up for my newsletter below for more how to’s on yoga and free yoga classes.

-I also have more posts on postures like this one, which breaks down how to do a standing forward fold (Uttanasana).
-Standing Forward Fold is a highly underrated posture and is commonly performed unsafely.
+I also have more posts on postures.
+For example, check out this post, which breaks down how to do a standing forward fold (Uttanasana).
+Standing forward fold is a highly underrated posture and is commonly performed unsafely.

 Get free meditations!
 Here you can find different meditations and themes of centering you can access anywhere!